kartoza/osgs/sphinx/source/workflows/acessing-postgis-from-qgis-using-pg_service-file.md

 * using the ogr2ogr commandline utility
 * using the shp2pgsql conversion utility
 * using the QGIS DB Manager
 * using the "Export to PostgreSQL" Database option from the Processing Toolbox in QGIS.
-* using the "Export to PostgreSQL" GDAL options in QGIS.
+* using the "Export to PostgreSQL" GDAL options in QGIS

 To load raster data into a PostGIS database some of the tools you can use are the:
 * the PgAdmin Browser